sohaib1khan/kubernetes_craft/bitwarden/README.md

 # Vaultwarden Kubernetes Deployment

-This repository contains the configuration to deploy [Vaultwarden](https://github.com/dani-garcia/vaultwarden) on a Kubernetes cluster.
+This directory contains the configuration to deploy [Vaultwarden](https://github.com/dani-garcia/vaultwarden) on a Kubernetes cluster.
 Vaultwarden is an unofficial Bitwarden server implementation written in Rust.
 It can be self-hosted and is designed to be lightweight and scalable.

 ## Prerequisites